tetatetit/docker-adobe-media-server/README.md

 ./amsmgr adminserver start
 ```

-Although the output says:

-> Starting Adobe Media Server (please check /var/log/messages)

-the actual location of the logs is `/opt/adobe/ams/logs/`.
-There are several log files.

-Right now you need to stay logged into bash to keep the server running (see TODO below).
+In this mode you need to stay logged into bash to keep the server running.

 TODO:
-* Currently we use `docker-compose run` instead of `docker-compose up` because docker expects whatever is run in the container to send information to stdout/stderr, but AMS writes log files instead (similar to nginx, apache, and many others).
-There are a few ways to redirect logfiles to stdout/stderr, including tools like [dockerize](https://github.com/jwilder/dockerize).
 * Make it so LD_LIBRARY_PATH isn't needed (or add to .bashrc or something)

 # Testing the server